 Buy a large countertop compost bin

 Countertop compost bins come in all sorts of different colors and styles these days.
 Wayfair has a ton of options for countertop compost bins here.
+I also love the ones below from Amazon.
 These are my favorites because they can match almost any home decor.

-I personally love this countertop compost bin from Wayfair.
+I personally love this countertop compost bin below.
+It is the one we use at home and give to our Naples Compost customers.
 Not only is it beautiful but it holds a good amount of green waste- 1.3 gallons to be exact!
 It’s the one I bought to go in my house because it matches my clean and white theme.

 How to use your countertop compost bin